 I’ll take you on a trip with Gordon Cole, Albert Rosenfield and Tammy Preston who are still trying to figure out exactly what happened to Ruth Davenport and how this all links to Major Briggs.

-The first we see of our favourite FBI Investigators is Albert and Constance Talbot sharing a meal together in the hotel restaurant.
+The first we see of our favourite FBI Investigators are Albert and Constance Talbot sharing a meal together in the hotel restaurant.
 They are laughing and joking, Constance is wildly gesticulating, they are clearly really enjoying each other’s company.
-Well this is nice.
-After the horror we have just witnessed happening to Johnny and Sylvia Horne at the hands of Richard Horne, this is a moment that brings a feeling of warmth, humour and safety.
+Well, this is nice.
+After the horror we have just witnessed happening to Johnny and Sylvia Horne at the hands of Richard Horne, this is a moment that brings a feeling of warmth, humour, and safety.
 I got butterflies, I won’t lie.

 And yet I am nervous.
 Series 3 more than any other has taught us to be prepared for a shock at any time.
 Just as we gazed adorably at the mom and boy playing in the park, and Carl Rodd’s joy watching them, we know how quickly that pleasure can turn to excruciating pain.
 Would Lynch & Frost do this to Albert?

 Sadly Miguel Ferrer passed away before ever getting to see his final act on television, I can only hope that he got to see as much of the whole thing as he could before he died.
 Of course Lynch and Frost knew he was very unwell whilst he was filming.
 Did he get to choose his fate before his final curtain call?
 If he did then I would imagine that he would like to go down in a blaze of glory, and that is also what worries me.
 Whatever happens, I have a feeling I’ll be crying for days, whether it’s a happy ending or heroic, and devastating finale for Albert.